Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 Herniated discs can also cause spinal stenosis.
 Discs are cushions that work like shock absorbers between your spinal bones, or vertebrae.
 A herniated disc can cause the disc’s soft inner material to leak out, affecting the nerves and spinal cord.

-Spinal injuries can also lead to spine pain in Atlanta.
+Spinal injuries can also lead to spine pain.
 Injuries from trauma, like car accidents, can make spinal bones move out of place or break.
 There can also be swelling that puts pressure on nearby nerves and the spinal cord.

 Although everyone experiences some wear and tear to their discs as they age, those with severe degenerative disc disease can find it difficult to manage the pain.

-Spine pain relief doctors in Atlanta see some common symptoms of this condition, including:
+Spine pain relief doctors see some common symptoms of this condition, including:

 You may also experience spinal pain if you have discs that have dried out.
 The soft core of each disc contains water and the natural aging process can diminish some of it, leading to thinner discs that do not provide an adequate level of shock absorption.